whatthejeff/breeze/README.md

 Configurations
 --------------

 The Breeze template API works well out of the box, but you may find yourself wanting to change the default template location or the default template extension.
-To do this, you will need to use the `configure()` function.
+To do this, you will need to use the `config()` function.

-    configure('template_directory', '/path/to/my/views');
+    config('template_directory', '/path/to/my/views');
-    configure('template_extension', '.tpl');
+    config('template_extension', '.tpl');
-    echo configure('template_extension'); // echoes '.tpl'
+    echo config('template_extension'); // echoes '.tpl'

 It is also possible to assign multiple configurations in a single statement.

-    configure(array(
+    config(array(
         'template_directory' => '/path/to/my/views',
         'template_extension' => '.tpl'
     ));
-    echo configure('template_extension'); // echoes '.tpl'
+    echo config('template_extension'); // echoes '.tpl'

 The default configuration values are: